oledysken/oledysken.github.io/content/_index.md

           location: Oslo, Norway
           date_start: '2023-02-01'
           date_end: ''
-          description: Deputy member to the Kif committee adminsitered at Universities Norway.
+          description: Deputy member to the Kif committee adminsitered at Universities Norway, representing the Association of Doctoral Organisations in Norway, SiN.
         - title: President
           company: Association of Doctoral Organisations in Norway
           company_url: www.stipendiat.no